 From the beginning, the effectiveness of the Municipal Electric Light Plant, called Muny Light, was a matter of dispute.
 Pointing out the dramatic increase in customers from 15,508 in 1915 to over 42,000 by 1927, Baker claimed that it had saved Clevelanders $14 million in its first 8 years of operation.
 However, its competitor, CEI, also expanded steadily and offered lower costs without Muny's service charge.
 During the 1920s, the Kohler and Hopkins administrations, not committed to the expansion of Muny, simply provided cost analysis rather than compete in areas already served by CEI.

 In 1927 some council members, concerned about the future of Muny, asked city utility director Howell Wright to study the plant's ability to increase its share of the streetlight system, to lower its rates, and to evaluate its need for new capital.
 Wright reported favorably on the plant's financial condition and its future, but asserted inaccurately that the state's constitution prohibited the issuance of bonds to extend or improve municipal enterprises.
 To match CEI's lower rate, he proposed a new rate ordinance that reduced the city's profit by $30,000 a year.
 Three years later, Wright, ousted as director, asserted in an article (in a magazine underwritten by the private utility companies) that Muny was "an isolated and obsolete operation" and claimed that CEI, not Muny, had led the way in rate reductions.
-(Ten years later, as a board member of the
+(Ten years later, as a board member of the CLEVELAND PUBLIC LIBRARY, Wright was convicted of bribery and sent to jail.)

 In January 1977, however, the Atomic Safety & Licensing Board ruled that CEI had "deliberately rigged the interconnection policies to cause Muny Light's power failures" and ordered CEI to "wheel" cheaper power from the Power Authority of the State of New York (PASNY).
 When city council refused to approve the sale agreement, CEI turned to the courts to collect its debts.
 The city offered to repay the money over a 14-year period, but CEI president Karl H. Rudolph refused.
 In April 1977 Clevelanders overwhelmingly voted down a property tax increase proposed by the council to pay off the debt, and pressure mounted.
 The council voted to sell the plant, but Dennis J. Kucinich, clerk of courts, organized a Save Muny Light Committee, which secured sufficient signatures to put the question on the ballot.
 The election did not occur because of a dispute over the legality of the petitions, but Kucinich was elected mayor in November 1977.

 With the sale of the Municipal Electric Light Plant blocked, Kucinich was determined to take advantage of the earlier NCR ruling.
 CEI was equally determined to collect the city's $18 million debt in federal court, which issued judgment liens against city property and ordered Cleveland to pay its bill by April 1978 or face a $5,000 daily fine.
-Efforts to pay the debt eventually resulted in financial chaos for the city (see
+Efforts to pay the debt eventually resulted in financial chaos for the city (see MAYORAL ADMINISTRATION OF DENNIS KUCINICH).

 The city council agreed to put an income tax issue on the ballot to pay off the debt, if the mayor would sell Muny.
 He refused but suggested a compromise, placing Muny under an independent board for an 18-month trial period to determine if it could survive financially.
 If it failed, he would agree to sell.
 The council turned this offer down.
 On 15 Dec.
-1978 Cleveland went into
+1978 Cleveland went into DEFAULT.
+The decision not to roll over the short-term city notes, while rooted in the city's financial crisis, also resulted from the business establishment's historical hostility to public power.

 After the 1985 council election, CPP supporters, a major force in city council, pressed for a $50 million investment to make CPP more competitive and supported aggressive marketing to challenge CEI's hold on governmental and commercial accounts.
 A reluctant council president Forbes held council hearings on a $50 million improvement program, part of a $100 million System Improvement Plan.
 The issue at first bogged down in racial politics.
 Although Muny had serviced predominantly white ethnic neighborhoods, the 1979 referendum on the plant demonstrated support in both African American and white wards.
 Recent demographic changes brought an increasing number of blacks into CPP service areas.

 In the fall of 1986 the council held extensive hearings on the latest expansion proposals.
-CEI threatened to pull its headquarters out of the city--with the implication of disastrous financial consequences.
+CEI threatened to pull its headquarters out of the city—with the implication of disastrous financial consequences.
 But Forbes finally realized that he faced defeat if he continued to oppose the measure.
 In Jan.
 1987 the council voted 21-0 to expand CPP.

 Cleveland voters have continued to reflect a suspicion of the public-service monopolies that Tom L. Johnson attacked 90 years ago.
 Even when the light plant was badly managed as a result of political spoilsmanship, citizens remained true to the Johnsonian dream of cheaper power.
 Mayor Kucinich effectively articulated both the hostile feelings and the dream, and rallied citizens in the decisive referendum of 1979.
 But the success of the dream depends not only on the opportunity for expansion, but also on businesslike administration unburdened by political appointments and supported by both the mayor and the city council.
 On the other hand, CEI spokespeople and their supporters in the business community have viewed municipal power not only as a kind of socialistic intrusion on private enterprise, but also as an unfair competitor.
 They point out that the municipal utility has never paid taxes or promoted industry, whereas CEI has paid millions of dollars to Cleveland and its school system and has fought aggressively for expansion of area industry.
 Many business leaders have concluded that customers of public power who benefit from a 20% reduction in rates are being subsidized unfairly by other taxpayers.
 In 1984 Cleveland Public Power, one of 2,200 members of the American Public Power Assn., received the association's highest award for "outstanding improvements in service to customer/owners."
 In spite of strong opposition from a private competitor, Tom Johnson's dream of public power survives in Cleveland.